Facts Take Action Contact Officials Sources

 What the numbers show

 Data Center Dynamics, an industry trade publication, reported the permanent job count as 100, not 200.
 Even Takanock's own materials use "up to" language.
-For a 160-acre, 700 MW facility affecting thousands of nearby residents, 100 to 200 permanent jobs is a very low ratio of benefit to impact.
+For a 160-acre, 700 MW facility affecting thousands of nearby residents, 100 to 200 permanent jobs is a small benefit for an impact that size.

 Chandler's mayor said it well when rejecting a similar project: "Big, almost-jobless buildings that are important and desired in other locations don't fit what we've been designing and crafting and looking for."